hyphacoop/cosmos-ansible/docs/Multi-Node-Testnet-Setup.md

 We can divide the deployment into the following stages:

 1. Set up the monitor host.
-2. Prepare the gaia assets (genesis file, and validator keys).
+2. (Optional) Prepare the genesis file and validator keys.
 3. Configure the inventory file.
 4. Run the `node.yml` playbook from the [cosmos-ansible](https://github.com/hyphacoop/cosmos-ansible/) repo.